 - From Pasir Ris to Joo Koon – Raffles Place, Dover

 Bonus hack: Take note of school uniforms and school-related tees, as well as which stations have a mass exodus of students.
-Such stations include Dover, Ang Mo Kio and Bishan.
-This usually results in several vacated seats, so move in for the kill.
+Such stations include Dover, Ang Mo Kio, and Bishan.
+This usually results in several vacated seats, so move quickly for the kill.

 Trust us, we’ve done the math.

 This has caused headaches, despair, and broken friendships.
 If we’re headed to Jurong East (JE) from the North-South Line (NSL), should we stay on the line and go all the way up, or should we change to the East-West Line (EWL) at Raffles Place or City Hall?

 We have the solution – Bishan is where things turn around.

 - Bishan to JE, via NSL – 41mins

 - Bishan to JE, via EWL – 39mins

 - Ang Mo Kio to JE, via NSL – 38mins

 - Ang Mo Kio to JE, via EWL – 42mins